Ruby Red (film): Plot

 On the way back, their carriage is attacked in Hyde Park.
 During the fight, Gwen saves Gideon's life, and he is forced to reevaluate how he sees her.
 Gwen wants to run away from the Order but Gideon says they can't because the Order "owns" them.
 Ultimately he decides to search with her for answers.
 He kisses her as thanks for saving his life, which Charlotte observes from a window.

 At night, they sneak into the Order's archives to find an ancient prophecy about themselves, but the secret documents were transferred to a bank years ago.
 Using a note from Gwen's grandfather, they convince Mr. George to help them travel to 1942 to find the documents.
 In 1942, they read the prophecy about how Gwen's death as the Ruby (a.k.a. "the Raven"), bleeding out in the snow, will bring the circle of the twelve to completion.
 The last part of the prophecy is torn off and missing.
 Security guards break in, and in trying to escape, Gwen falls many stories to the ground from the top of the observatory tower.
 After being unconscious for some time in the snow-covered courtyard, Gwen wakes up in a pool of her own blood.
 The Count then comes in spirit form to confront her.
 Meanwhile, Gideon is thrown into the dungeon.
 The ghost of a little boy whom Gwen has been seeing throughout the movie appears and helps keep Gwen discover that Lucy's talisman she has been carrying is actually a key to help her get into the building and stay alive.

 Again in the present, Gwen is found unconscious from hypothermia.
 Falk de Villiers quotes the prophecy of her icy death and tries to prevent any efforts to save her life.
 But Gideon defies this instruction and carries Gwen in the doctor's room.
 When she recovers, he promises her to always take care of her.

 Gwendolyn goes to the big school ball wearing her cousin Lucy's dress and being accompanied by Gideon.
 She discovers from a family photo that the little boy she has been seeing is her grandfather's dead younger brother, and she concludes that her ability to see ghosts could be the special "magic of the raven."
 At the ball Gideon and Gwen share a kiss while a ghost dances nearby.
 The film concludes with Paul and Lucy escaping again from another group of men who are chasing them.

+Production Background

+Origin

+The film's rights were acquired by the production companies "schlicht und ergreifend GmbH" and "mem-Film" (mind's eye media GmbH).
+Katharina Schöde wrote the script and Felix Fuchssteiner directed.
+The film was created in collaboration with Concorde Filmverleih GmbH (a film distribution company) and Tele München Fernseh Produktionsgesellschaft (a manufacturing company).